EZMED Primary Care

 • Persistent nausea or vomiting

-Our providers can perform a thorough evaluation to determine the cause of your symptoms and recommend the appropriate treatment.
+Our providers perform a detailed evaluation to identify possible causes and determine the most appropriate next steps.

-Call 911 or seek emergency medical attention immediately if dizziness or vertigo occurs with:
+Call 911 or go to the nearest emergency department immediately if dizziness or vertigo is accompanied by:

 • Sudden weakness or numbness